Cusps of hyperbolic 4-manifolds and rational homology spheres: Preliminaries

-If the polytope $\mathcal{P}$ is clear from the context, then $\lambda$ is called a $W$--colouring of $\mathcal{P}$.
-The dimension $\mathrm{dim}_{\mathbb{F}_2} W$ of the vector space $W$ is called the \textit{rank} of the colouring.
+If the polytope $\mathcal{P}$ or the vector space $W$ are clear from the context, then we will omit them and simply refer to $\lambda$ as a colouring.
+The \textit{rank} of $\lambda$ is the $\mathbb{F}_2$-dimension of $\mathrm{im}\, \lambda$.
 We will always assume that colourings are surjective, in the sense that the image of the map $\lambda$ is a generating set of vectors for $W$.

+A colouring of a right-angled $n$-polytope $\mathcal{P}$ naturally defines a homomorphism, which we still denote by $\lambda$ without much ambiguity, from the associated right-angled Coxeter group~$\Gamma(\mathcal{P})$ (generated by reflections in all the facets of $\mathcal{P}$) into $W$ (with its natural group structure).
+Being a Coxeter polytope, $\mathcal{P}$ has a natural orbifold structure as the quotient $\mathbb{X}^n /_{\Gamma(\mathcal{P)}}$.